johannesjo/super-productivity/README.md

   * Setting transitions aka setting tickets to in progress or done
   * Automatic notifications once your (current) task has changed or been commented on jira => no messy email notifications required any more
 * Configurable and automatable Git integration for:
-  * searching and adding tasks from jira
+  * searching and adding tasks from git

 And much more!